 It really is very easy, especially when you are open about your sex life.
 When people find out about me being woke up to blow jobs each day, or that we practice intimacy twice a day, they immediately find something wrong with it.
 I’ve heard from others that I must be controlling, I must be too needy, it must be torture for my wife to give so much of her time to me, we’re not normal, everyone needs breaks from sex, and the list goes on and on.
-I’ve heard my friends’ wives respond, “Oh that poor girl,” when speaking about Venice and the amount of time she spends with me (maybe 30 – 45 minutes a day total on average).
+I’ve heard my friends’ wives respond, “Oh that poor girl,” when speaking about Nessa and the amount of time she spends with me (maybe 30 – 45 minutes a day total on average).
 When I say I am open about my sex life, I do not mean I give all the details about everything I do sexually.
 That’s what this blog is for.
-What I do mean is, most of our close friends do know about our circle and know that Venice and I are intimate daily.
+What I do mean is, most of our close friends do know about our circle and know that Nessa and I are intimate daily.

 Although we are raised to believe certain rules and moral codes as children, when we become an adult it is important that we rethink our childhood teachings.
 What were our parents trying to teach us, what were they trying to protect us from, and what does our own belief system and worship of God teach us?
 Blaming our parents or our religion for our feelings is not taking full responsibility for our own growth and re-evaluation.
 Most people grow up, and evaluate what their parents did right and what they did wrong.
 After this evaluation, they decide what they will do differently in their lives, and the way they parent their children.
 What happens with guilt is oftentimes different.
 No matter how we change our thinking, we may continue to suffer guilt when we engage in something that we grew up thinking was verboten.
 Sexual guilt is one of those areas that affect many couples’ lives.
 As with most issues in a relationship it will be easier if you address and talk about it with your committed partner.